Task dependent Deep LDA pruning of neural networks: Task-dependent Deep Fisher LDA Pruning

-Our pruning (utility-based dimension reduction) starts from the last hidden layer because: (1) for a classification task (e.g. facial trait recognition), the utility should be the final discriminating power between the classes.
-Only this layer's neurons directly and most accurately capture this discriminating power and all previous neurons feed to this layer.
-(2) data in this layer is more likely to be linearly separable (a key assumption of LDA while usually overlooked by many previous approaches).
-(3) pre-decision neuron activations representing different input patterns (motifs) are shown empirically to fire in a more decorrelated manner than earlier layers.
-We will see how this helps later.
+We try to capture the task utility from the final latent space of a well-trained base net for a number of reasons: (1) This is the only place where task-dependent distinguishing power can be accurately and directly measured.
+All previous information feed to this layer.
+(2) Data in this layer are more likely to be linearly separable (only one decision-making FC layer left, softmax is just a post-decision monotonic normalization).
+This is a key assumption of LDA but often overlooked by many previous approaches.
+(3) Pre-decision neuron activations representing different motifs are shown empirically to fire in a more decorrelated manner than earlier layers.
+We will see how this helps shortly.

-We define the value of a neuron activation the neuron's firing score (the max is taken if there are multiple across the space).
-Thus, for each sample image, an M-dimension firing vector can be calculated in the pre-decision layer, which we call a {\it firing instance} or observation ($M=4096$ for VGG-16, $M=1024$ for GoogLeNet).
-By stacking all these observations from a set of images, the firing data matrix $X$ for that set is obtained (useless 0-variance/duplicate columns are pre-removed).
-Our aim here is to abandon dimensions of $X$ that possess less discriminating power for final classification.
-Inspired by previous work~\cite{tian2017,belhumeur1997,li1999,bekios2011}, we adopt Fisher's LDA~\cite{fisher1936} to quantify this information utility.
-The goal of Fisher LDA is to maximize the class separation by finding an optimal transformation matrix $W$:
+For each image, an M-dimensional firing vector can be calculated in the final hidden layer, which is called a firing instance ($M=4096$ for VGG16, $M=1024$ for Inception, pooling is applied when necessary).
+By stacking all such instances from a set of images, the firing data matrix $X$ for that set is obtained (useless 0-variance/duplicate columns are pre-removed).
+Our aim here is to abandon dimensions of $X$ that possess low or even negative task utility.
+Inspired by~\cite{fisher1936,belhumeur1997,yang2002kernel,hua2007,bekios2011}, Fisher's LDA is adopted to quantify this utility.
+Our goal of pruning is achieved by maximizing class separation through finding an optimal transformation matrix $W$:

 where